dentarg/auth0-blog/_posts/2017-02-20-java-platform-acronyms-and-community-process.markdown

 As an example, let's say that a company would like that to use [GraphQL](http://graphql.org/).
 Right now there is no specification on any Java edition that support this technology, and there are chances that Java standards will never support it at all.
 So, if the company really wants to use it, it will have to take its chances by adopting another solution that will have nothing to do with the Java platform and its standards.
 Which would make the company loose the upside of the specifications.

 What about you, what do you think about the Java platform, the *JCP* program and the whole Java community?
 Do you think they are moving in the right direction?
-Would you propose some changes to it?
+Would you suggest some changes to it?
 We would love to hear your ideas.